90 days in South Africa Cape Town cityscape expat guide

 Visa Rules for 90 Days in South Africa

-Americans receive a free 90-day tourist visa on arrival — no advance application, no fee, no sponsor required.
+Americans receive a free 90-day tourist visa on arrival, with no advance application, no fee, no sponsor required.
 The 90 days is automatic upon entry.
-There is no standard extension mechanism for the tourist visa — if you want to stay beyond 90 days, you’d need to apply for a specific visa category (business visa, relative’s visa, or a longer-term permit) through the South African Department of Home Affairs.
+There is no standard extension mechanism for the tourist visa.
+If you want to stay beyond 90 days, you’d need to apply for a specific visa category (business visa, relative’s visa, or a longer-term permit) through the South African Department of Home Affairs.

 How Much Does 90 Days in South Africa Cost?